Akshay5623/devops_eng114/README.md

 - Run the following command
 - `ssh-keygen -t rsa -b 4096 -C "your email you used for github"`

-- When prompted, name the file in the way you want, in this case 114
+- When prompted, name the file in the way you want

 - Keep pressing enter until you see the keys randomart image

 - To show the public key
-- `cat 111.pub` - copy the contents that appear.
+- `cat nameyougave.pub` - copy the contents that appear.

 ### Need to copy the 114.pub key to our GitHub